96jonesa/StyleGan2-Colab-Demo/README.md

 https://colab.research.google.com/drive/1uwPlY-4P_6fJ59SFRtgZLebVGgwGrUQu?usp=sharing

 # The tool I made for training with Colab and Google Drive
-small_set_demo.ipynb is a notebook used for training models with lucidrains' StyleGAN2 PyTorch implementation, using Colab and Google Drive (because free compute is nice).
+training_small_set_demo.ipynb is a notebook used for training models with lucidrains' StyleGAN2 PyTorch implementation, using Colab and Google Drive (because free compute is nice).
 Here is a link to the notebook on Colab: https://colab.research.google.com/drive/1QWMCwSIdDb3GQp7lHqWc0RAcnI2FANBw?usp=sharing